-1. Article 5 of the Regulation does not oblige an operating air carrier to pay compensation if it can prove that cancellation was due to extraordinary circumstances which could not have been avoided even if all reasonable measures had been taken.

-a) Extraordinary circumstances are circumstances which are not inherent in the normal exercise of the activity of the air carrier concerned and are beyond the actual control of that carrier on account of their nature or origin (judgment of 22 December 2008, [...], C-549/07, [...], paragraph 23), i.e. rather than arising in the normal course of events, they fall outside what is generally involved in air passenger transport operations (Bundesgerichtshof (Federal Court of Justice) judgment of 21 August 2012, Case X ZR 138/11 [...], paragraphs 10 and 14).
-In practice, as in this case, airlines regularly cite meteorological conditions and/or air traffic management decisions as extraordinary circumstances.

-b) According to the legislature, meteorological conditions that are incompatible with the operation of a flight are of themselves capable of constituting extraordinary circumstances (recital 14).
+- 1. Article 5 of the Regulation does not oblige an operating air carrier to pay compensation if it can prove that cancellation was due to extraordinary circumstances which could not have been avoided even if all reasonable measures had been taken. - a) Extraordinary circumstances are circumstances which are not inherent in the normal exercise of the activity of the air carrier concerned and are beyond the actual control of that carrier on account of their nature or origin (judgment of 22 December 2008, C-549/07, [...], [paragraph] 23), that is to say, rather than arising in the normal course of events, they fall outside what is or may generally be involved in air passenger transport operations [...].
+In practice, as in this case, airlines regularly cite meteorological conditions and/or air traffic management decisions as extraordinary circumstances. - b) It is true that, according to the legislature, meteorological conditions that are incompatible with the operation of a flight are of themselves capable of constituting extraordinary circumstances (recital 14).
 As a starting point, it therefore suffices initially that the meteorological conditions prevent a flight from being operated.
 That would appear to be reasonable in principle, as the weather is beyond the air carrier's control.
 It is hard to see why an air carrier should be held liable for circumstances which it is in no position to influence, regardless of fault, as it has not been negligent in terms of the operation of the flight in such circumstances.
-Moreover, the mere existence of extraordinary circumstances still does not exempt the air carrier from liability for compensation, as it is also required to take reasonable measures to avoid the consequences of extraordinary circumstances (see Article 5(3) of the regulation).
+Moreover, the mere existence of extraordinary circumstances still does not exempt the air carrier from liability for compensation, as it is also required to take reasonable measures to avoid the consequences of extraordinary circumstances (see Article 5(3) of the Regulation).

-The same applies to the air management decisions referred to in recital 15.
+The same applies to the air traffic management decisions referred to in recital 15.
 The air carrier is required to comply with air traffic management instructions.